aschiffman/GitGuide/README.md

 You will authenticate your account once you clone or push a repository.

-### Create a repository on github
+### Step 1.
+Create a repository on github
+#### Personal Repository
+You want to create a new repository on github, then initialize the repository in your terminal.
+1. Go to https://github.com/ and click the green "new" button
+2. Give your repository a name (think carefully about this -- you can't change it!) and a description
+3. You can make your repository public or private.
+This setting can easily be changed later.
+4. Press "Create Repository".
+5. Continue to Step 2

+#### Signaling Systems repository
+All final code should be in the Signaling Systems organizational account.
+One way to accomplish this is to create a repository within the Signaling Systems organization, instead of in your personal account.
+This can be done easily as well.
-Usually it's easiest to create a new repository on github, then initialize the repository in your terminal.
-Creating a repository on Github is easy: go to the homepage and click the green "new" button, then give it a name and follow the intructions.
-Once you create a repo, github will give you instructions on how to initialize the repository on your computer.
-The necessary component is the URL, which will appear in a box on the screen.
+You want to create a new repository on github, then initialize the repository in your terminal.

-Alternatively, you can initialize a repository within the Signaling Systems organization.
-To do this, go to https://github.com/orgs/signalingsystemslab/repositories and click the green "new repository" button.
-This is a good idea if you're working on a project that will be published as software with various versions and releases.
-Otherwise, it's not necessary, and you can wait to make an organization repository until you submit your paper (just with your finalized code).
-Alternatively, you can always add your personal repositories to the organizaitonal account by forking or [transfering the repository](https://stackoverflow.com/questions/8157615/github-how-do-i-add-my-own-projects-to-an-organization-account).
+1. Go to https://github.com/orgs/signalingsystemslab/repositories and click the green "new repository" button
+2. Give your repository a name (think carefully about this -- you can't change it!) and a description
+3. You can make your repository public or private.
+This setting can easily be changed later.
+4. Press "Create Repository".
+5. Continue to Step 2

+### Step 2.
+Initialize a repository on your computer
 We will continue as if the URL of your new repository is ```https://github.com/s.bruin/first_repo```

-### Initialize a repository on your computer
 Navigate to your directory of interest in your terminal.
 #### Brand new directory
 If it is a brand new directory, you will want to create a README file with instructions.